 The more these capabilities the customer receives, the more satisfied they become.
 Performance characteristics somehow improve the performance of company products.

-Performance features are cost, entertainment, ease of use, or safety.
+Performance features are cost, entertainment, ease of use, and safety.
 These are the types of functionality customers evaluate when evaluating whether a product is appropriate for their needs.
 If these functions exist, they will lead to satisfaction, and if they do not exist, they will lead to dissatisfaction.

 These traits, if they exist, actually make company customers bored, but if they do not exist, they make its customers happy.
 The salmon lines in the figure represent them.